albertostefanelli/cjsimPWR/README.md

 ## Usage

-The current version of the `power_sim()` function can be utilized to calculate **a priori** power (1−$\beta$), Type S, and Type M error rates based on conjoint designs typically used in political science and neighboring disciplines.
+The current version of the `power_sim()` function can be utilized to calculate **a priori** power, Type S, and Type M error rates based on conjoint designs typically used in political science and neighboring disciplines.
 It can be used when the treatment effect (i.e., AMCE) is either (1) considered to be homogeneous across all respondents or (2) expected to differ substantially across different segments of the population.
 In the latter case, the effect of an experimental attribute may vary depending on some respondent’s characteristics, such as party identity [(e.g., Kirkland, P. A., & Coppock, A.,